Got a bunch of leftover beef brisket and are not sure what to do with it? These leftover brisket recipes offer creative ways to use your leftovers.

 Source: everythingairfryer.com

 If you haven’t heard of air fryer tacos, I don’t blame you, I hadn’t either.
-But now that I know they exist, I’ll never forget them again!
 These delicious tacos are the perfect college dinner option.

 Air frying the brisket gives it a wonderful crispy texture.
-The texture contrast with the mellow sour cream and avocado (plus the shell) will delight your tastebuds at every turn.
+The texture contrasts with the mellow sour cream and avocado (plus the shell) will delight your tastebuds at every turn.

 22. Chile Relleno